hashicorp/design-system/website/docs/components/dropdown/index.md

 ---
 title: Dropdown
-description: Displays a list (typically of actions or links) through a toggle and is identifiable by the chevron icon in the button.
+description: Displays a list (typically of actions or links) revealed by a toggle button.
+Identifiable by the chevron icon in the button.
 caption: Hide/Show a list of actions or links with a toggle button.
 ---